USC&GS A. D. Bache (1871): Service history

 On July 13, 1896, the ship left New Bedford for surveys in Buzzards Bay that included establishing a new position for the Nantucket South Shoal lightship.
 Bache was undergoing repairs in New York when detailed to confirm improvement of the channel at the bar at Brunswick, Georgia, to a specified width and depth in a contract with a "Mr. Goodyear", with "the method of improvement being by the explosion of dynamite on the bottom."
 Under an amendment to the river and harbor act of June 3, 1896, the Secretary of War was to supervise resurvey confirming the work by a qualified C&GS officer.
 Repairs were rushed and Bache sailed December 19, 1876, for Brunswick, reaching St. Simons Sound on the 27th.
 Weather delayed the survey until January 4, 1897, which continued through an "exceptionally stormy and unfavorable season" until April 16 with measurement requirements of unusual detail down to tenths of feet with 39,000 soundings being made.
 The ship sailed for New York, arriving April 27, where office work on board until June 22 completed the special survey sheets.

 Between January and June 1898, Bache, along with the steamer Blake, were assigned temporary duty with the U.S. Navy for special naval surveys at Key West and Dry Tortugas as well as transport and dispatch duties.
 The ships were returned during June with naval officers being detached and replaced by civilian assistants.
 She was used to transport divers and salvage workers to Havana in February 1898 after the battleship USS Maine was destroyed in an explosion.
 The A. D. Bache was also involved in evacuating the injured.

 In June 1899, after condemnation as being unseaworthy and with temporary repairs in Mobile, Alabama, in April, Bache was used for extensive surveys in more sheltered locations in the northern Chesapeake Bay.
-June work was in Baltimore, Maryland, and by August the shipboard party, under Assistant Welker, was combining topographic and hydrographic work in the vicinity of Kent Island, Maryland.
+June work was in Baltimore, Maryland, and by August the shipboard party, under Assistant Philip A. Welker, was combining topographic and hydrographic work in the vicinity of Kent Island, Maryland.
 By the end of the season triangulation, shoreline, topography and hydrography extended from Kent Island to the Miles River.
 Bache finished the season December 7, 1899, and went into winter quarters in Baltimore until May 14, 1900.
 Between May 26 and 29 the ship went to Norfolk to observe a total eclipse of the sun, returning to Baltimore to prepare for the same combined topographical and hydrographic work below the Potomac River.
 She finished her last survey and broke off on December 17, 1900, to arrive in New York on December 17, 1900.